Obesity in the United States: Contributing factors

 Other factors not directly related to caloric intake and activity levels that are believed to contribute to obesity include air conditioning, the ability to delay gratification, and the thickness of the prefrontal cortex of the brain.
 Genetics are also believed to be a factor, with a 2018 study stating that the presence of the human gene APOA2 could result in a higher BMI in individuals.
-Also, the probability of obesity can even start before birth due to things that the mother does such as smoking and gaining a lot of weight.
+Additionally, factors contributing to the probability of obesity can occur even before birth, including maternal behaviors during gestation such as smoking or significant weight gain.

-Another factor has to do with the biology inside of a person's stomach.
+The microbiome (population of microbes like bacteria, fungi, and viruses) of a person's gastrointestinal tract can additionally contribute to obesity, and is also modified by it.
 Lean people and obese people have been shown to have differences in their gut bacteria which affect their metabolism.